 Supplemental Security Income (SSI)

 The Social Security Administration’s Supplemental Security Income (SSI) program pays benefits to low-income aged, blind and disabled adults.
 Unlike Social Security retirement benefits, SSI benefits are not based on a person’s prior work.
 In addition to increasing a person’s income, applying for and receiving SSI is useful because the eligibility guidelines are also the basis for many other programs, such as Medicaid, food stamps, etc.

 To learn more about SSI and apply for benefits, visit the Social Security Administration website.

 BenefitsCheckUp is the nation’s most comprehensive database of benefits programs for seniors with limited income and resources.
 BenefitsCheckUp is a free service of the National Council on Aging.
-This online tool allows elder to see if they qualify for more than 2,500 federal, state and private benefit programs simply by answering a few questions.
+This online tool allows elders to see if they qualify for more than 2,500 federal, state and private benefit programs simply by answering a few questions.

 - Prescription drug savings